Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 * @nanoporAPGa.f03 (ca. 9,500 lines with graphics), with
 the parameter file paramAPGa.h and the configuration file PORV21_config.start3.

-* The 5-atom TIP5P water simulation code @nanoporWPa.f03 with bounded Poisson equation is utilized (11,000 lines),
-with paramWatP.h and PORW31_config.start3.
-It runs with about 10 hours for t= 500 by 6 cores/3.0 GHz..
+* The 5-atom TIP5P water simulation code and bounded Poisson equation is utilized, @nanoporWPa.f03 (11,000 lines), with paramWatP.h and PORW31_config.start3.
+It advances the 5-atom water of HH-O-LL, L being the dummy charge sites, and runs about 10 hours for t= 500 by 6 cores/3.0 GHz.

 Anyone may read, copy and rewrite these simulation codes under